 I am Rebecca (Becky) Stone, a licensed mental health counselor (LMHC) in the state of Florida.
+I opened Stone Counseling & Consulting Services, LLC in 2017.
 I offer a wealth of experience through my psychology and clinical mental health counseling degrees, as well as professional and personal life experiences.
 I have professional experience not only in mental health and assessment, but also in the fields of higher education, high school student counseling, restaurant and retail environments, scheduling and event services, childcare, and technology.

 Why I Became A Counselor

 Growing up, I was the person people seemed to naturally gravitate to for a listening ear, sound advice, or shoulder to cry on.
 In elementary school, I was selected to become a peer mediator, who was called on to facilitate communication and conflict resolution between students who were experiencing interpersonal difficulties with one another.
 Peer mediation was something I excelled at and enjoyed.
 I continued to be called upon in middle school for this service, and even served as a trainer for other peer mediators within my own school and at other schools.

 During my teen years, I personally experienced some negative life events and related emotional difficulties.
 While I sought counseling support, my experiences were unfortunately negative.
 I researched psychology, counseling, and self-help and improved my emotional well-being over the course of many years.
 It was around age 15 that I decided I was going to become a counselor and provide positive experiences to my clients.
 I have been achieving my goals ever since, and I want to help you achieve your goals, whatever your goals may be.